MORRISON

 When I paint, it not just the finished artwork, it’s the effort, it’s the ink I make, it’s the meaning behind the creation.
 It’s the emotions I try to impart as I create the work into the brush strokes.
 It’s also the beautiful locations I am able to paint in.

-as of 19 August, 2025 I've created a total off 691,552 lotus impressions
+As of 19 August, 2025 I’ve created a total off 691,552 lotus impressions